shilpagopi/ML/Recap/Supervised and Unsupervised Learning.md

 a: mean distance between a sample and all other points in the same class
 b: mean distance between between a sample and all other points in the next nearest cluster

+#### Inertia - how to choose K?
+* Inertia is the sum of distances of all the points from its respective centroids. (=WSS?)
+* Lesser the inertia value, the better our clusters are.
+* Plot K vs inertia.
+Choose K where inertia almost becomes a constant.

+#### Dunn Index
+* Dunn index is the ratio of the minimum of inter-cluster distances and maximum of intracluster distances.
+* High dunn index => better clusters

 #### Choose initialization with lowest WSS
 WSS means the sum of distances between the points and the corresponding centroids for each cluster.
 WSS is a measure of compactness.
 BSS means the sum of distances between the centroids and the total sample mean multiplied by the number of points within each cluster.
 BSS is a measure of dispersion
 For clustering to be successful, we need to get the lower WSS and the higher BSS.

+#### Stopping criteria for clustering
+* Centroids of newly formed clusters do not change
+* Points remain in the same cluster
+* Maximum number of iterations are reached